-- 4.1 The VSMP Regulations are applicable to all land disturbing activities where one acre or greater (2,500 square feet or greater in a designated CBPA) of land is disturbed except as noted in Section 4.8 of this IIM. - 4.2 The VSMP Regulations are applicable to all State Agency Projects and shall apply to all regulated land disturbing activities, both construction and maintenance, undertaken by the VDOT, either by its internal workforce or contracted to external entities, including those constructed/developed under the Public/Private Transportation Act (PPTA), the Design/Build process and the Capital Outlay Program. - 4.3 Projects, such as subdivision streets, industrial access roads, etc., which are designed and constructed by other parties and which are eligible for acceptance into the state roadway system for maintenance after completion of construction are not considered state agency projects and must, typically, conform to appropriate local regulations (see exception in Section 4.5 of this IIM). - 4.4 Land disturbing activities occurring within existing VDOT right of way that are a part of an off site development and which are allowed by permit and designed and constructed by other parties, are not considered state agency projects and must, typically, conform to the appropriate local SWM Regulations (see exception in Section 4.5 of this IIM).
+- 4.1 The VSMP Regulations are applicable to all land disturbing activities where one acre or greater (2,500 square feet or greater in a designated CBPA) of land is disturbed except as noted in Section 4.8 of this IIM. - 4.2 The VSMP Regulations are applicable to all State Agency Projects and shall apply to all regulated land disturbing activities, both construction and maintenance, undertaken by the VDOT, either by its internal workforce or contracted to external entities, including those constructed/developed under the Public/Private Transportation Act (PPTA), the Design/Build process and the Capital Outlay Program. - 4.3 Projects, such as subdivision streets, industrial access roads, etc., which are designed and constructed by other parties and which are eligible for acceptance into the state roadway system for operations and/or maintenance after completion of construction are not considered state agency projects and must, typically, conform to appropriate local SWM regulations (see exception in Section 4.5 of this IIM). - 4.4 Land disturbing activities occurring within the existing right of way of VDOT owned and/or operated roadway facilities that are a part of an off site development and which are allowed by the issuance of a VDOT Land Use Permit and which are designed and constructed by other parties, are not considered state agency projects and must, typically, conform to the appropriate local SWM Regulations (see exception in Section 4.5 of this IIM).